pouyakary/lygia/README.md

 ## Contributions

-LYGIA have a long way to go.
+LYGIA has a long way to go.
 Your support will be appreciated and rewarded (all contributors are automatically added to the [commercial license](https://lygia.xyz/license) ).
 This support can take multiple forms:

 * fixing bugs!
 * expanding the crosscompatibility between languages GLSL/HLSL/MSL/WGSL/CUDA